 Take a few minutes and check out my demonstration to the Microsoft Mechanics team on how T-Mobile is using these new capabilities:

 Another exciting announcement is that any Azure API Management backed connector can now surface inside Teams with no additional licensing costs.
 This feature is available for preview starting October 2020 and empowers a massive number of low code developers to take advantage of APIs and custom connectors built by professional developers.
-T-Mobile was able to use Azure API Management to surface the custom connector in Oakdale for use in their apps (figure 2).
+T-Mobile was able to use Azure API Management to surface the custom connector in Dataverse for use in their apps (figure 2).

 Addressing modern challenges with Power Automate Desktop